CodeYourFuture/fundamentals-blockly/exercises/arrays_add_sum.md

 7. Change the dropdown from "get" to "remove", to remove the first item

-Where do you need to place this removing so that there are only ever 5 numbers in the list when the sum is calculated?
+Where do you need to place this removal so that there are only ever 5 numbers in the list when we calculate the sum?
 Test that this works and that the sum is only ever that of the last 5 numbers.